IdominionI/Web_Site_Manager-WSM/README.md

 of such software, I decided to try and emulate as best I could this feature that could not be found in any other application.
 It only took me a few hours to figure out the basics of how to do this from scratch, and I was agast why no other software that edits and manages html web pages and files has not this feature.

-This is still in development, but most of the features required are present.
-Moving, renaming, deleting and displaying of files with some simple analytics such as viewing file links and selecting file types are present and functional.
+This is considered as being complete in the goals set out to achieve and has been successfull for personal use purposes.
+However there may still be some undiscovered pronblems and bugs that will be resolved in any future updates.

 The application uses ImGui and is coded in ISO C++20 Standard as a visual studio community project.

-A user manual and code documentation are not yet provided, but will be inculded in a future update.

 ## Installation: